preface202309/preface20230928/Readme.md

 ## Terminology

 * **KPI**: Key Performance Indicators, values of the metrics collected from the **Alemira** system on a microservice level.
-* **Rectifier**: the component of PREFACE that reduces the variable input KPI series into a constant KPI set using descriptive statistics
+* **Anomalous KPI**: KPIs with a reconstruction error which is above the thershold of the KPI, calculated as three standard deviations of KPI's values on the normal dataset.
 * **Deep Autoencoder**: the component of PREFACE that identifies the anomalous KPIs by computing the reconstruction error for each KPI alongside the overall reconstruction error.
 * **Localizer**: this component aggregates the score of the anomalous KPIs that belong to the same micorservice and ranks them, signaling as failing microserivces the top ranked at each timestamp for which PREFACE predicts an anomalous state.